All of the DIY Wood Accent Wall ideas I have found online were out of my price range but I really wanted to add a focal point to my living room wall.

 - Oak Trim

-Measure the wall to decide how many planks you will need, I decided to center my planks and surround them with trim to create a picture frame type accent wall.
+I decided to center my planks and surround them with trim to create a picture frame-shaped slat wall.

-Use your miter saw to cut the planks to fit your wall then add your first plank, starting at the bottom, use a level to make sure it is straight and then secure it with trim nails.
+Use a miter saw to cut the planks to fit your wall then add your first plank, starting at the bottom, use a level to make sure it is straight, and then secure it with trim nails.

-When adding the next plank, line up the tongue and groove sections with each addition of the wood planks.
+When adding the next plank, line up the tongue and groove sections in a straight line with each addition of the wood planks.

 After you have cut your first plank you should be able to keep that measurement to cut the rest of the planks for your DIY accent wall.